 Get out and enjoy the city and don’t dwell on the fact that you’re flying solo.
 New York is a city that welcomes singles, as well as couples and you might even meet some new people in the process of having fun.
 Go to a museum, or dine at ABC Kitchen after browsing the plethora of home furnishings at ABC Carpet & Home.
-Or, if you’re an avid sports fan, hang out at the Ainsworth for an afternoon and watch the games while mingling.
+Or, if you’re an avid sports fan, hang out in the lobby of the Ace Hotel for an afternoon.
 Make a date with your city and get out there and explore.
 Isn’t that why you moved here to begin with?

 Organize a group get-together.

 If you’re not comfortable doing a one-on-one get-together, invite several people to meet up at a local bar or coffee shop, or, organize a little soirée in your apartment.
 Invite a neighbor, a few work friends, and anyone you’ve met recently.
 A group setting is a great way to break the ice.
 Tell your guests to bring a friend, which is yet another way to broaden your circle.
 The more, the merrier.

 No need to get fancy, either.
 A few bottles of wine and some nuts and popcorn for munchies will do the trick.
 Keep the time limited so it’s not too much of a commitment.
 If you decide to go for after work, 6 p.m. until 7:30 or 8 p.m. should give you plenty of time.
 And who knows, you might even bond and head out to dinner afterward.

 |I organized a “Friendsgiving” meal last year, but you can do super casual get-together and serve wine and popcorn, or even meet out in a local tavern.|

 I’ve yet to use an app to meet someone, but there are myriad options floating around the tech world.
 You might consider trying Skout, Meetup, Meetme, or Peoplehunt to try and connect digitally, and eventually IRL (in real life!).